THE BERTHA CHALLENGE

 - A brief resume/CV of no more than three pages

 - A list of 2-4 referees including name, relationship to applicant and contact details

-- A signed Memorandum of Understanding (MOU) from your prospective host organization - including commensurate salary and any benefits provided (find a sample template for investigative journalist applicants here and for activist applicants here)
+- A signed Memorandum of Understanding (MoU) from your prospective host organization - including commensurate salary and any benefits provided.

 The Bertha Fellow’s salary must not exceed USD $60,000 and must be commensurate with the current or equivalent salary of the applicant at the host organization.
 This is to avoid creating disparity at the host organization.
 The host organization will be expected to make arrangements regarding tax, healthcare and other benefits, the cost of which will be allocated from within the fellowship award.
 Bertha will make a contribution of 15% of the fellowship award to the host organization to cover administrative costs.
-Applicants must complete a table within the MOU to calculate the fellowship award.
+A table is provided within the MoU to assist applicants in calculating the fellowship award.

-Bertha Foundation will not interfere with the editorial autonomy of the host organisation during the course of the Bertha Challenge.
+Bertha Foundation will not interfere with the editorial autonomy of the host organization during the course of the Bertha Challenge.

 Bertha endeavours to select an inclusive and representative cohort of Bertha Fellows that celebrates diversity.

 Bertha Fellows will be selected on individual merit but also on their complementary skills to the cohort, their existing and/or proposed networks and prospects for long-term impact of their work.

 Applicants may come from and work in any country, but to ensure that this cohort of Bertha Fellows is able to be fully participatory, we require all applicants to be proficient in spoken and written English.

 - At least five years' experience working with activists, social movements, grassroots and community organizations, social justice organizations or campaigns.